Cal Ripken's double-play partners have come and gone during his consecutive-games streak like the changes of the seasons.

 "Manny's learning the hitters," Orioles manager Phil Regan said.
 "He's made great strides, but I think working with Cal he can be even better."

-Alexander has made only four of his team-leading eight errors since taking over at second.
-Ripken is second on the team with six miscues.
+Going into last night, Alexander had made only four of his team-leading eight errors since taking over at second.
+Ripken was second on the team with six miscues.

 But together they anchor a defense that has an American League-leading .985 fielding percentage and has committed the second fewest number of errors with 37.
-The team has committed two errors and turned 11 double plays in its past 11 games.
+The Orioles had committed one error and had turned 11 double plays in their last 10 games going into last night.

 "We've always prided ourselves on not hurting ourselves," Ripken said.
 "So far we've done that."